coding-pirate/flu-shot-learning/README.md

 # flu-shot-learning

-Given a data set containing the responses of thousands of people to various survey questions, for each person in the survey, use machine learning to predict:
+Given a data set containing the responses of thousands of people to various survey questions, for each person in the survey, to use machine learning to predict:
 (1) the probability that they received the H1N1 vaccine (2) the probability that they received the Seasonal flu vaccine